FREE WEBINAR: Mastering the essentials of source to pay May 27th, 2025 11:00am EST

 Internal inventory (e.g., printer paper) and service contracts (e.g., office wif) must be monitored to prevent that from happening.
 That’s called indirect procurement.

-This might not be what you think of when you hear the word procurement, but it’s just as important as direct procurement.
+This might not be what you think of when you hear the words direct and indirect procurement, but both are equally crucial for business success.
 Below we break down the differences between direct vs. indirect procurement and provide answers to commonly asked questions about these two sides of the procurement coin.
 Off we go!

 What is Direct Procurement?